Arnavlal/ARPA/README.md

 ### Verification Code
-Benchmarking and analytic code is provided within the zipped folder "ARPA_Verification."
+Benchmarking and analytic code is provided within the zipped folder "ARPA_Verification" Use these codes to recreate analytic and benchmarking results.
+One of the four codes is a CLI script ("ARPA_Blast_Analysis.py").
+For the remaining code, substitute pathways asscociated with your computer into the required subsections and run the code within an IDE (like Spyder).

 ### Common Errors
+Section in continuous change

 The most common observed arror is the addition of non-".faa" files to the genome directory.
-Doing so will result in error, and this may be especially true for Mac users, wherein a ".DS_Store" hidden file may be added.
+Doing so will result in error, and this may be especially true for Mac users, wherein a ".DS_Store" hidden file may be added to the folder.
 Proceed to the directory (use ls -a to see contents of directory) and remove the ".DS_store" file:
   ```
   cd /path/to/folder/having/ARPA_genomes
   rm .DS_Store